constandinos/anyplace-lib/README.md

 -radioBuidFloor: Radiomap using all the entries near the coordinate parameters.

+-radioBuidFloorRange: Radiomap using all the entries near the coordinate parameters.

 -estimatePosition: Estimate the location of the user.

+-estimatePosOffline: Estimate the location of the user offline.
+Needs the radiomap file.